NeuroTech-Leuven/TheMindWitcher/src/Emotions/README.md

 The emotion pipeline aims to recognize four emotions— neutral, happy, sad, and fear — based on real-time EEG signals of the user playing 'The Witcher 3'.

-To achieve the emotion classification goal, two different decorders were initially considered: a deep learning and a machine learning approach.
+To achieve the emotion classification goal, two different decorders were initially considered: a deep learning (DL) and a machine learning (ML) approach.
 However, since we observed the DL model to overfit the training data significantly, we further developed the ML approach as the most viable option for this application.

 In what follows, the different steps in the emotion pipeline are explained: the dataset used for pre-training, the preprocessing and machine learning decoder (including feature extraction and classification).